arrenree/KDB/README.md

 / for ex, [2 3] means starting from index position 2
 / retrieve next 3 rows

+/3.
+Retrieve rows 3 to 6 from trade

 select [2 3] from trade

 date       | time	  | sym | price  | size  | cond